 To assist Colorado cannabis cultivation facilities in realizing these opportunities, CEO has developed the Cannabis Resource Optimization Program (CROP).
 The program is designed to provide eligible cannabis cultivation businesses with no-cost technical assistance, including a facility audit and analysis of previous resource use, to better understand energy and water use and identify cost-effective resource management opportunities.
 CEO has partnered with Resource Innovations to offer technical assistance and support.

-As a follow up to the on-site facility audit, CEO will partner the Colorado Clean Energy Fund (CCEF) and a lending institution to provide financing to help program participants implement efficiency measures.
+As a follow up to the on-site facility audit, CEO has partnered with the Colorado Clean Energy Fund (CCEF) and a lending institution to provide financing for energy efficiency equipment upgrades.

 Please contact ceoCROP@resource-innovations.com with any programmatic questions.

-Learn more and hear from one of CROP’s program participants in the video below.
+Learn more and hear from one of CROP’s program participants in the video above.

 - Step 1: Determine program eligibility